We Teach how to Become a Social Media Influencer and turn Instagram into your “day job.”

 Social Media Influencer: It’s a Job

-We’ve had numerous conversations with other successful IGers who have, at different times, expressed guilt or a hesitancy to “ask for money”.
+We’ve had numerous conversations with other successful Instagrammers who have, at different times, expressed guilt or a hesitancy to ask for money.
 Everyone is different but if you treat it like a job, dedicate your life like you do to a job, it is a job.
 Thousands of hours of work have gone into creating our feeds.
-To turn it into a business takes a mindset and a lot of work.
+Turning it into a business takes a distinct mindset and a lot of work.
 We don’t take a day off.

-A famous social media influencer once said, “I can’t pay the bills with socks”.
+A famous social media influencer once said, “I can’t pay the bills with socks.”
 It’s true.
-I quit my “day job” because pursuing this career was too time-consuming and had to make a choice, one or the other.
+I quit my day job because pursuing this career was too time-consuming and had to make a choice, one or the other.
 I gave up an actual paycheck.
 In addition to forgoing other income, we have costs to offset.
 A blog is a significant monetary investment to create.
 Additionally, there are monthly on-going expenses to cover.
-Paying for continual home decor updates, diy projects, camera costs, phone upgrades, lighting, blogging classes, technical support, hosting fees even photography classes…the lists go on.
+Paying for continual home decor updates, DIY projects, camera costs, phone upgrades, lighting, blogging classes, technical support, hosting fees even photography classes.
+The list just goes on.
 At a certain point, it becomes essential to make money or decide to redirect your life.

 Finally, we welcome your comments and questions.
 Please join our email list so you don’t miss any of our valuable insights on these topics and more.
 Also, don’t forget to read our many related Instagram success posts.
 Just a few of our favorites are:

-If you would like our specific one-on-one private analysis of your Instagram and our specific recommendations for growth click to receive more information and/or SIGN UP.
+If you would like our specific one-on-one private analysis of your Instagram and our specific recommendations for growth click to receive more information and/or SIGN UP HERE.